oswinfox/trucksync/README.md

 LOCAL=$HOME/Documents
 </pre>

-The script will ask you for a project name and you tell him as name: test, the script will send this to: $HOME/Documents/test/
+The script will ask you for a project name and you answer: test, it will be send this to: $HOME/Documents/test/